Q: How should I clean and maintain my artwork? Do I need to dust both the paintings and frames?

-Q. Can I change the orientation of a way a work is hung?
+Q: Can I change the orientation of how a work is hung?

-Q. Can an artwork's color change over time?
+Q: Can the color of an artwork change over time?

-Q. How do I deal with wrinkled fibers after shipment?
+Q: How should I deal with wrinkled fibers on my painting after shipment?

-A. The fibers on your painting might be a bit crinkled post shipment.
-Simply hang your painting and let the fibers relax themselves.
-After a few days rest, you can gently mist with water and comb through them.
-Remember to lift the fibers away from the painting as to not to damage the texture.
-Let air dry.
+A: If the fibers on your painting are a bit crinkled post-shipment, hang your painting and let the fibers relax naturally for a few days.
+After that, you can gently mist them with water and comb through them, lifting the fibers away from the painting to avoid damaging the texture.
+Finally, let the fibers air dry.

-A. If you received a comb with your painting, gently lift the fibers away from the painting and brush out the thread.
+A: If you received a comb with your painting, use it to gently lift the fibers away from the painting and brush out any tangles.
 Repeat as necessary.

-Q. How do I maintain my painting if I did not receive a comb
+Q: What if I did not receive a comb with my purchase?

-A. If you did not receive a comb with your purchase it's because combing could damage the drape of the thread.
-Instead, install the work and let the thread relax on it’s own.
-If a few days past and they still look a bit wrinkled, you may mist the fibers with water and let them air dry.
-Repeat as necessary
+A: If you did not receive a comb with your purchase, it's because combing could damage the drape of the thread.
+Instead, simply install the work and let the fibers relax on their own.
+If the fibers still look a bit wrinkled after a few days, you may mist them with water and let them air dry.
+Repeat as necessary.

-Q. How do I maintain the tassels on my painting?
+Q: How should I maintain the tassels on my painting?

-A. Gather each tassel in your hand and lay it down flat against the painting.
-Repeat with every tassel until they are all laying flat.
-You can comb through the tassel gently but be careful to avoid combing in the texture of the painting.
+A: To maintain the tassels on your painting, gather each tassel in your hand and lay it down flat against the painting.
+Repeat with every tassel until they are all lying flat.
+You can gently comb through the tassels, but be careful to avoid combing in the texture of the painting.